 - take out loans and credit cards in your name

 Never send your personal or bank details via email or text.
 Only give information on secure websites owned by organisations you know and trust.

 - display the image of a closed padlock (usually in the address bar).

 Only give personal details if you can see both of these things.

-Social networking sites are becoming very popular for connecting with people, sharing updates and giving opinions.
-Be careful—criminals are able to take advantage of social networking sites.
+Social media is becoming very popular for connecting with people, sharing updates and giving opinions.
+Be careful—criminals are able to take advantage of you on social media.

 They might try to: